open62541/open62541/doc/building.rst

 **UA_ENABLE_AMALGAMATION**
    Compile a single-file release into the files :file:`open62541.c` and :file:`open62541.h`.
 Not recommended for installation.

-**UA_MULTITHREADING (EXPERIMENTAL)**
-   Enable multi-threading support.
-This is a new feature and currently marked as EXPERIMENTAL.
-   The supported levels are as follows:

-        - 0: Multithreading support disabled.
-        - 100: Functions marked with the UA_THREADSAFE-macro are protected with a lock-based enhancement using mutexes.
-        Multiple threads are allowed to call these functions of the SDK at the same time without causing race conditions.
-        Furthermore, this level supports the feature of adding async methods to objects.
-        - 200: Work is distributed to a number of worker threads.
-Those worker threads are created within the SDK.

 **UA_ENABLE_IMMUTABLE_NODES**
    Nodes in the information model are not edited but copied and replaced.
 The